Every child is supported and encouraged to reach their full potential.

 • mutual respect

 • tolerance of those of different faiths and beliefs

-For more information about how the school seeks to represent key British Values, contact the school office and the Headteacher will be happy to provide further information.
+The school, through a wide range of activities, aims to secure these standards and uses strategies within the National Curriculum and beyond to secure appropriate outcomes all children.
+If you would like further information about how the school seeks to represent key British Values or any concerns about the implementation of these values, please contact the school office and the Headteacher will be happy to provide further information.